krisnova/nivenly.com/content/book.md

 This book is relevant for anyone in tech, however it is specifically designed to give less privileged technologists (LGBTQ, People of Color, Women, Non-binary, Gender minorities, Neurodivergent, etc...) a set of tools in aiding their ability to exploit a fundamentally broken system.

+Learn how the privileged at the top think about the industry, so you can out smart them.

 This book is written from my perspective.
 In my eyes, I view myself as a successful transgender hacker.
 I work directly with the Linux kernel and Kubernetes, as well as the open source organizations backing each of them.